42km: the mythical race

 Maximum race time

-Runners crossing the finish line after the maximum race time will not be classified and therefore not considered as finishers.
+Runners crossing the finish line after the maximum race time will not be classified and will not be considered as finishers.
 This maximum time is calculated according to the start time of your wave.

 Relive past editions of the 42km du Mont-Blanc